AckerlyXu/heima/articles/site-recovery/site-recovery-exclude-disk.md

 >

 ###Hyper-V to Azure
-Follow the [Enable replication](/documentation/articles/site-recovery-hyper-v-site-to-azure/#step-6-enable-replication) workflow to protect a VM from Azure Site Recovery portal.
+Follow the [Enable replication](./site-recovery-hyper-v-site-to-azure.md#step-6-enable-replication) workflow to protect a VM from Azure Site Recovery portal.
 In the 4th step of Enable replication, there is a column - **DISK TO REPLICATE** which can be used to exclude disks from the replication.
 By default all the disks are selected for the replication.
 Unselect the disk that you want to exclude from replication and complete the steps to enable the replication.

 ![Enable replication](./media/site-recovery-vmm-to-azure/enable-replication6-with-exclude-disk.png)

->[AZURE.NOTE]
+>[!NOTE]
 >
 > * Only basic disks can be excluded from replication.
 You can't exclude OS disk and it is not recommended to exclude dynamic disks.
 ASR cannot identify which VHD disk is basic or dynamic disk inside the guest VM.
 If all the dependent dynamic volume disks are not excluded, protected dynamic disk comes as a failed disk on failover VM and the data on that disk cannot be accessible.
 > * After replication is enabled, you can't add or remove disks for replication.
 If you want to add or exclude a disk, you need to disable protection for the VM and then reenable it.
 > * If you exclude a disk that's needed for an application to operate, after failover to Azure you’ll need to create it manually in Azure so that the replicated application can run.
 Alternatively, you could integrate Azure automation into a recovery plan to create the disk during failover of the machine.
 > * Disks you create manually in Azure will not be  failed back.
 For example, if you failover three disks and create two directly in Azure VM, only three disks which were failed over will be failed back from Azure to Hyper-V. You can't include disks created manually in failback or in reverse replication from Hyper-V to Azure.

 ##End to end scenarios of exclude disks
 Let's consider two scenarios for better understanding of exclude disk feature.